push-protocol/push-website/blog/2023-06-08-frens-of-push-soclly/index.md

 title: 'Unleashing a New Era of Social Networking | Push x SOCLLY🌿'
 authors: [push]
 image: './cover-image.webp'
-text: "This week we are thrilled to feature an excitingly innovative decentralized social network as our newest Frens of Push, SOCLLY🌿."
+text: 'This week we are thrilled to feature an excitingly innovative decentralized social network as our newest Frens of Push, SOCLLY🌿.'
 tags: [Frensofpush, Web3, Partnership, Blockchain Development]
 ---

 ![Cover image of Unleashing a New Era of Social Networking | Push x SOCLLY🌿](./cover-image.webp)

 <!--truncate-->

 This week we are thrilled to feature an excitingly innovative decentralized social network as our newest Frens of Push, SOCLLY🌿.

 SOCLLY is revolutionizing the web3 social networking space by putting power in the hands of creators.
 With a strong emphasis on collaboration, freedom, and monetization, SOCLLY provides a dynamic platform where creators can thrive and connect with their audience on their own terms.